-The sun shone down on all the players, the heat radiating off of the beige dirt.
-I would have been blinded by the reflection if it weren’t for the thick lines of eye black drawn at the tops of my cheekbones.
-The ends were smeared downward, sweat dripping from my hair.
-Salty water fell down the back of my neck, adding to my already drenched black long sleeve compression shirt that I always wore under my jersey.
+The sun shone down on all the players, heat radiating off the packed dirt.
+I would’ve been blinded by the reflection if it weren’t for the thick lines of eye black drawn at the tops of my cheekbones, the ends smeared downward.
+Sweat dripped from my hair, salty water trickling down the back of my neck and adding to the already-drenched long-sleeve compression shirt under my jersey.

-I stepped on the plate, throwing the ball back to Rafe who caught it swiftly, turning around in the motion and kicking at the dirt surrounding the white rubber rectangle.

-I took my place directly behind the batter’s box, squatting down and balancing on the balls of my feet.
-I blew out a slow, deep breath of air in an attempt to calm my quickening heartbeat.
-The count is three-two with a runner on second and third, one more ball and the bases will be loaded.
-If the guy at bat gets a hit, the game could be tied and we’d have to go into extra innings.
+I stepped on the plate, throwing the ball back to Rafe, who caught it swiftly, turning around in the motion and kicking at the dirt surrounding the white rubber rectangle.
+Taking my place directly behind the batter’s box, I squatted, balancing on the balls of my feet.
+I blew out a slow, deep breath in an attempt to calm my quickening heartbeat.
+The count was three-two with a runner on second and third; one more ball and the bases would be loaded.
+If the guy at bat got a hit, the game could be tied, and we’d have to go into extra innings.
 As if everyone here wasn’t already exhausted.
-But if Rafe gets a strike, we win and become one step closer to going to states.
+But if Rafe got a strike, we’d win and become one step closer to going to States and then Nationals.

-Devin Meyers was one of the best things that has ever happened to the Cedar Heights baseball team.
-Besides their lucky draw of pure, raw talent over the past three years, that is.
-Just an inch taller than both Rafe and I, the 6′2 dirty blonde captain was what made all the gears turn.
-A skilled first baseman with polished leadership skills, he was the reason we won states last year.
-But now, with a fresh batch of juniors on varsity, I’m hoping he’ll lead us to nationals.
+Devin Meyers was one of the best things that had ever happened to the Cedar Heights baseball team.
+Besides their lucky draw of pure, raw talent over the past three years, that was.
+Just an inch taller than both Rafe and me, the six-two dirty-blonde captain made all the gears turn.
+A skilled first baseman with polished leadership skills, he was the reason we won States last year.
+But now, with a fresh batch of juniors on varsity, I hoped he’d lead us to Nationals once again.

 Rafe noticed me lingering behind.
-He said something to a couple of the guys who gave him a slight nod before continuing on their path.
+He said something to a couple of guys who gave him a slight nod before continuing on their path.

 “Yeah, I just wanted to reflect on the game a bit before my adrenaline dies down,” I lied, giving him a fake smile.

-He shoved me all the way to the entrance where I stopped resisting.
-It would be weird if I refused to go in.
+He placed himself behind me and pushed me forward, guiding me to the locker room, gently shoving me all the way to the entrance, where I stopped resisting—it’d be weird if I refused to go in.

 It was nothing new, me going to change in the bathroom.
-I started doing that before high school, although there wasn’t a baseball team at our middle school so Rafe and I played on a competitive team and we only had to change with each other at long tournaments.
+I’d started doing that before high school, although there wasn’t a baseball team at our middle school, so Rafe and I played on a competitive team and only changed with each other at long tournaments.

 I sucked in a breath as I peeled the long bandage off, knowing it wouldn’t have stayed even if I left it there.
 The cuts on my wrist were raw and irritated, but the slight sting didn’t bother me.
 I was more than used to it.

 It was bad.
-I knew it was bad, and even when I recognized that things were getting worse, even when I noticed how the small lines on my wrist became more compact, longer, thicker, and started venturing onto other parts of my body, I couldn’t stop.
+I knew it was bad, and even when I recognized things were getting worse, even when I noticed how the small lines on my wrist became more compact, longer, thicker, and started venturing onto other parts of my body, I couldn’t stop.
 Even when I wanted to.
 Even when I tried.

-I shoved my baseball clothes into my bag as Rafe placed his foot on the bench, tying his shoes.
+I shoved my baseball clothes into my bag as Rafe placed his foot on the bench, tying his shoes, asking, “Are you ready to go?”

-“Are you ready to go?”
-I asked.
-Rafe gave me a ride to and from school every day.
-It’s not that I didn’t have a car I could use, I was supposed to share one with my older brother, Alex, but the day I got my license he made it very clear that it was his car and bad things would happen if I were to use it.
+Rafe was my ride practically everywhere, carting me to and from school every day.
+There was a car I was supposed to share with my older brother, Alex, but the day I got my license, he made it very clear that it was his car and bad things would happen if I were to use it.